elyasha/myVelib/README.md

 then this policy behaves normally (as a minimal walking distance).
 - [ ] preservation of uniformity of bicycles distribution amongst stations: with this policy the choice of the source and destination station is aected by the number of available bikes (at source station) and free slots (at destination).
-Specically, let s0 be the closest station to the starting location with at least one available bike of the wanted kind, and sd be the station closest to the destination location with at least one free parking slot.
+Specifically, let s0 be the closest station to the starting location with at least one available bike of the wanted kind, and sd be the station closest to the destination location with at least one free parking slot.
 Then if a station s0